4 Hot Kitchen Design Trends

 An easy way to incorporate this look is to add industrial light fixtures or a unique pot rack (if your ceiling heights allow!)
 Caesarstone countertops in “raw concrete” compliment this look and provide a hardworking durable surface.
 Hardware and fixtures are shown with mixed metals of stainless, brass, and oil-rubbed bronze.

-While kitchen storage is not an issue that will soon disappear, trends are moving toward making this part of the kitchen battle easier.
+While kitchen storage is an ongoing issue, trends are moving toward making this part of the kitchen battle easier.
 Custom kitchen designs are creating storage solutions from multi-tiered drawers, slender pullouts, deeper drawers for appliance storage, and toe-kick drawers.

 If you’re looking for ways to add more kitchen storage and get organized, think outside that proverbial box.
 Filling in space with added cabinets and interior accessories is a natural solution.
 But as open shelving increases in appeal, (and are easily added in existing kitchens) organization can be both functional and decorative.